awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Networking and Storage Features<a name="instance-networking-storage"></a>

 When you select an instance type, this determines the networking and storage features that are available\.
+To describe an instance type, use the [describe\-instance\-types](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html) command\.

 **Networking features**
 + IPv6 is supported on all current generation instance types and the C3, R3, and I2 previous generation instance types\.